Vugar Bayramov

 Vugar Ibad oghlu Bayramov (Vüqar İbad oğlu Bayramov) (born June 13, 1975, Ashaghy Guzlak, Fuzuli District, Azerbaijan SSR, Soviet Union) is an economist and the member of the National Assembly of Azerbaijan since 2020.

 Early life

 Vugar Bayramov was born on 13 June 1975, in Ashaghy Guzlak village in Fuzuli District of Azerbaijan SSR.
 Firstly, he went to Ashagi Rafadinli village secondary school, then continued at Bunyad Sardarov secondary school of Fuzuli District.
 He graduated from Physics and Mathematics School in Baku.

 Bayramov was admitted to Azerbaijan State University of Economics in 1992, and in 1997 he proceeded to the post-graduate school of the same university.
 He received a Ph.D. in economics in 2002.
-Vugar Bayramov attended an education program at the Faculty of Economics of the University of Washington between 2002 and 2004.
+Through a grant by the U.S. Department of State, he completed a fellowship at Washington University in St. Louis.

 Bayramov speaks English, Russian, Turkish, and Azerbaijani.
 He is the brother of scholar and opposition politician Gubad Ibadoghlu.